Skip to main content

 Start Recording

 Click the "Record" button.
-If you chose full screen, recording begins immediately.
-For selected portion, adjust the selection area first.
+Full-screen recording starts immediately.
+For selected portion, adjust the frame first, then hit Record.

 5